icons8/lunacy-docs/docs/autolayout.md

 - Enter the values in the **Padding** fields.
 - Drag the values in the fields up or down.
+- Select the field and moving the mouse wheel (additionally hold down `Shift` to change the values in 10px increments).
+- Select the field and using the arrow keys.

 ### Lock/unlock right and bottom padding
 When you change left or top padding, right and bottom padding will mirror the new values.

-To change padding for individual sides, click <embed type="image/svg+xml" alt="unlock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PpXulR2e9ECMC6HIzjsYIQ.svg" width="16" />.
+To change padding for individual sides, click <embed type="image/svg+xml" alt="unlock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PpXulR2e9ECMC6HIzjsYIQ.svg" width="12" />.

 If you lock the padding again (click <embed type="image/svg+xml" alt="lock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/Ik9qCzk510aNl1A3Oi-Grw.svg" width="16" />) after changing values for individual sides, the altered padding values won't revert back to match the opposite side.
 Enter a matching value on one side of the padding to synchronize the values once more.